 LATEST NEWS

-Notice is hereby given pursuant to regulation 7 of the Local Government (Meeting Procedures) Regulations 2015 (Tas), that a Special Meeting of the Glamorgan Spring Bay Council will be held at the Triabunna Council Chambers, 9 Melbourne Street, Triabunna in Tasmania, on Tuesday 9 July 2024 at 2:00pm.
+Notice is hereby given that the 2025 Annual General Meeting of the Glamorgan Spring Bay Council will be held at the Triabunna Council Offices, on Tuesday 9 December 2025, commencing at 5.30pm.

 10 May 2024